PDAL/PDAL/doc/apps/tindex.md

 --resolution           Cell edge length to be used when creating exact boundaries --sample_size          Sample size for auto-edge length calculation in internal
-                       hexbin filter (exact boundary)
+                       hexbin filter (exact boundary) --where                Expression describing points to be processed for exact boundary creation
 ```

 This command will index the files referred to by `filespec` and place the